katebry/northcoders_news_fe/README.md

 ### **About**

-This repository contains the front-end code for a news website modelled on Reddit.

-It was created during my time at Northcoders, for the 'Northcoders News' front-end sprint.
+This repository contains the front-end code for a news website modelled on Reddit; it was created during my time at Northcoders.

+The front-end of the website was built with React.
 For the styling, I used a combination of Bootstrap, CSS and styled-components.

+---

+### **Requirements**

+**1.** Node v12.3.1
+**2.** Npm 6.9.2

 ---